-- Many businesses are using market-based strategies, particularly carbon credits, to lower their GHG emissions. - According to a 2021 McKinsey research, demand for carbon credits is anticipated to multiply 15-fold by 2030, increasing the market's worth to USD50bn.31 - There are now just four significant GHG crediting schemes that, following a stringent verification process, can grant carbon credits. - Blue carbon credits can offer a market-based solution to climate change, but corporate investments must go beyond this technology to achieve net zero commitments.
+- Many businesses are using market-based strategies, particularly carbon credits, to lower their GHG emissions. - According to 2021 McKinsey research, overall demand for carbon credits (hence including blue carbon) is anticipated to multiply 15-fold by 2030, increasing the market's worth to USD50bn.31 - There are now just four significant GHG crediting schemes that, following a stringent verification process, can grant carbon credits. - Blue carbon credits can offer a market-based solution to climate change, but corporate investments must go beyond this technology to achieve net zero commitments.